JuliaOcean/AIBECS.jl/ReadMe.md

     The AIBECS aims to provide the easiest possible interface for you to create multi-tracer models.
     In the tests (and soon in the documentation), should be some examples of multiple and nonlinear tracer model implementations.
 - Allow optimizations of model parameters.
-    Arguably, using the fast simulations that are afforded by steady-state circulationsshould standardize objective optimization of model parameters constrained by available observational data (see, e.g., [Pasquier and Holzer, 2017](https://www.biogeosciences.net/14/4125/2017/))
+    Arguably, using the fast simulations that are afforded by steady-state circulations should standardize objective optimization of model parameters constrained by available observational data (see, e.g., [Pasquier and Holzer, 2017](https://www.biogeosciences.net/14/4125/2017/)).
     With AIBECS, we developed a state-of-the-art autodifferentation tool, the [F-1 method](https://github.com/briochemc/F1Method.jl) (see Pasquier et al., in preparation).
     It was developed specifically for this type of optimizations to run as fast as possible, i.e., it allows you to compute gradient and Hessians of an objective function as fast as if you had gone through the trouble of deriving each second-order derivative by hand!
     (In the future, monthly circulation matrices, see, e.g., the CYCLOCIM project, should be available from AIBECS)